Table of Contents

 In the following sections, let us have a look at the different uses of steel coil.

+Many want insight into what steel coils can be used for to get solutions to various upgrades and solutions businesses are looking to achieve in their factory.
 The type of steel coil needed depends on the purpose it is being used for.
-For example, hot rolled steel is often used for railway tracks and construction projects while cold rolled steel is used to build structures like beams, columns, and sections.
+For example, hot rolled steel coil uses include railway tracks and construction projects while cold rolled steel is used to build structures like beams, columns, and sections.

 1.Manufacture of automobiles